BASIL’S RESTAURANT AND TAPAS BAR

 Demolition began in earnest on December 19, 2014.
 In early January 2015 Seth placed two design concepts on his personal Facebook page for fun asking friends and family to choose which concept they preferred.
 The design utilizing the warm tones was chosen by the majority and the owner.
 (The design concepts featured on this page below.)

-The Chandlee and Sons’ crew began the final phase of demolition in the second week of March with Seth on hand as Project Manager while Jim Chandlee and the other project managers were working on other projects.
+The Chandlee and Sons’ crew began the final phase of demolition in the second week of March.
 The Chandlee and Sons’ crew began the final phase of demolition in the second week of March with Seth on hand as Project Manager, as Jim, April Huckaby and the other project managers were working on other projects.
 After carefully tearing down the burned portions of the building the crew completed the demo on March 18 and immediately began the construction of the foundations, the exterior decking and handicapped ramp.
 By the end of March the crew had laid five feet (127 tons) of #57 stone, the soil engineer had signed off, and Basil’s had a new foundation.

 It was at this time that Joseph called Seth to thank him and the company “for their hard work and honesty” saying “it means the world to me”- that Seth and the crew “were a blessing to his life.”
 He said he appreciated everything that was being done to bring his restaurant back better than before.
 He expressed his appreciation by offering Seth a free house to stay in during the project and all the food he and the crew could eat – he even presented Seth with a Basil’s Black Card – free food for life!
 Seth responded, “Wow!
 It is awesome to hear him so happy.
 He is a good man to work for.”